Asymptotically hyperboloidal initial data sets from a parabolic-hyperbolic formulation of the Einstein vacuum constraints: Asymptotically hyperboloidal data sets

 for some so far arbitrary positive function $R$ with the property that $\tilde R(t,\vartheta,\varphi)=R(1/t,\vartheta,\varphi)$ extends to a map in $C^\infty([0,1/\rho_-),C^\infty(\mathbb{S}^2))$.
 This means that

 Note that we intentially do not allow a $O(1)$-term in this expansion, see below.
-The purpose of introducing coordinates $(r,\theta,\phi)$ above is to express the flat metric $\delta_{ab}$ in \Sectionref{SubSec:Kerr_Shild_Like} as
+The purpose of introducing these coordinates $(r,\theta,\phi)$ is to define the flat metric $\delta_{ab}$ in \Sectionref{SubSec:Kerr_Shild_Like} as

 The other freedoms to specify Kerr-Schild-like initial data sets are the scalar function $V$ and the symmetric $(0,2)$-tensor field $\dot\gamma_{ab}$ which we now decompose as

 in analogy to \Eqsref{eq:Kdec} in terms of scalar fields $\delta\kappa$ and $\delta q$, a purely intrinsic field $\delta p_ a$ and a purely intrinsic trace free symmetric $(0,2)$-tensor field $\delta Q_ {ab}$.
 Assuming that the fields in \eqref{eq:dotgammadecomp} behave appropriately at $\rho=\infty$, it is straightforward to show using the formulas in \Sectionref{SubSec:Kerr_Shild_Like} that\footnote{Notice that $\sqrt{1-V}=O(\rho^{-1})$ in \Eqref{KerrSchild} if \Eqref{eq:VExp} holds.} the associated $2+1$-quantities have the expansions